Stand Out With an Undergraduate Degree From Webster

 At Webster, we’re preparing journalists who work in a wide range of media — from podcasts and television to social media, radio and print.
 You’ll take lab courses alongside your lessons to learn how to apply the latest theories and methods in reporting to the real world.

-Around 80% of students majoring in Journalism at Webster are employed in full-time newsroom positions within six months of graduation.
+Many Webster are employed in full-time newsroom positions after graduation.
 They work as reporters, editors and producers in many St. Louis newsrooms, including:

 • The Nine Network